goharbor/community/proposals/arm64-support-harbor.md

 * CI.yml

 This file defines main test matrix for harbor on pull requests and pushes.
 Ensure that Harbor's CI pipeline executed on both arm64 and amd64 architectures for every PR or push
-  * Enabled Matrix strategy for Architecture: Before jobs like UTTEST, APITEST_DB ran only on `ubuntu-latest` (defauld amd64).
+  * Enabled Matrix strategy for Architecture: Before jobs like UTTEST, APITEST_DB ran only on `ubuntu-latest` (default amd64).
 With this each job uses:

-  stratergy:
+  strategy:
     matrix:
         include:
         - arch:amd64